samtuleen/skin-cancer-image-classification/README.md

 The Neural Network chosen was the Convolutional Neural Network (CNN) as it is one of the preferred for image processing.
 In this project I use a standard CNN model without data augmentation, two 5-convolutional block models, an EfficientNet-B0 and a ResNet50 model.

+I've chosen this specific project because I've recently lost my grandfather on Memorial Day 2021 due to heart failure.
+He was a Purple Heart veteran of the Vietnam war, who unfortunately suffered the effects of Agent Orange (a defoliant and herbicide/chemical sprayed by the US in the Vietnam war).
+At the change of every season he would suffer severely from the long lasting effects that would cause his skin to peel off, as well as causing various lesions to form.
+He would be in so much agony that he'd ban any of his family from seeing him until the episode would pass.
+This went on till his untimely passing 3 months ago at the age of 76.

+One of the major health issues as a result of Agent Orange includes heart disease (which he ultimately succumbed to) as well as passing on the effects to one's offspring.
+Unfortunately, the skin flare ups were passed on to some of his decsendants, including my aunt and younger sister.
+I would hope to expand on this project in the near future to develop an algorithm that can identify the effects of Agent Orange and get the suffering the care that they need.

 ### Business Problem:

 The use of such an algorithm would assist doctors and medical professionals in decreasing the time it takes to review and diagnose a patient as well as benefitting the patient by knowing sooner than later if cancer is present so that treatment could begin promptly.
 In addition, if a person is in doubt about a particular mole but hesitant to visit the doctor, this tool could give peace of mind (by diagnosing as benign) or encourage an appointment (should it output malignant).